icaswell/flashdance/README.md

 output/zi_defs.tsv__gemini-1.5-flash_c80__singlezi_prompt.txt
 ```

-However, these files are automatically recgnized by the other scripts based on their name, so no need to worry about them.
+However, these files are automatically recognized by the other scripts based on their name, so no need to worry about them.

 4. Run `python3 resources/example_sentences/parse_example_outputs.py`.
 Then see the errors it reports and fix them.
 Then run it again.